 The Policy needs to reflect the potential for operating at different venues and in compliance with the pre-existing H&S Policy of the ‘Host’ venue, and which addresses both the playing of the game as well as the environmental venue(s).

-P layers to know the Walking Football Association ‘Laws of the Game’ (LOTG) and comply with them.
+Players to know the Walking Football ‘Laws of the Game’ (LOTG) and comply with them.

 Consistent with the Aims & Objectives of the Club, members should be encouraged to undertake initial First Aid Training Courses and Refresher Courses when appropriate to maintain up-to-date qualification.
 Members will be encouraged to become qualified referees, thus helping regulate the conduct of games.

-Highlight and make aware the Emergency procedures, including Fire Drill, assembly point(s), location of First Aid equipment (defibrillator), nearest landline telephone (and its number)
+Highlight and make aware the Emergency procedures, including Fire Drill, assembly point(s), location of First Aid equipment (defibrillator).

 Check that players remove jewellery, watches etc and store away safely, or ensure that it is covered by use of wrist bands etc.

-Prior to playing, players to prepare with adequate ‘warm-up’ exercises commensurate with their general level of fitness to minimise physiological injury
+Prior to playing, players should be encouraged to take part in ‘warm-up’ exercises commensurate with their general level of fitness to minimise physiological injury.

 Having read, or otherwise been made aware of, the Club Health and Safety Policy, it is the responsibility of every member to comply, thereby protecting their health and the safety of fellow members and others.